 Around 1990 Ken and Sheila Green, in response to demand for the no-longer-made Wendy, commissioned the construction of a batch of wheels they called the Keneila Imp.
 These have a wooden frame that functions similarly to the Wendy’s metal frame, with the rod and at its top end a ball for adjustment.
 About a hundred were made, most of which were sold in the United Kingdom.

 The flyer frame with its tilting adjustment contributed to several spinning wheel designs in New Zealand, notably the outstandingly successful Wendy.
 Each maker used it in his own way, refining and changing it.
 Its origin, however, is a mystery—did Mr Schofield invent it, or find the idea somewhere?
 Perhaps readers can help.

 * McDonald’s plywood drive-wheel with its cutouts is closely modelled on John Moore’s horizontal Karure wheels which we know he was familiar with: there is a 1965 photograph of him spinning on one in the archives of the Eastbourne Spinners.

-Author’s note: More information about these makers and their wheels can be found on my website www.nzspinningwheels.info.
+Author’s note: More information about these makers and their wheels can be found at https://nzspinningwheelsinfo.wordpress.com/upright-wheels-q-z#WENDY.
 I am grateful to Lyndsay Fenwick, Emma Alger, Philip Poore, the late Bill Madigan and his daughter Joy Milne, Sheila Green, Ron Shearman, and the Eastbourne Historical Society for their help.
 The photographs of the McDonald and Madigan wheels are by Lyndsay Fenwick.